 Directions:

 Pour the chocolate cream into a bowl and place plastic wrap directly on the surface.
-Making sure to allow the plastic wrap to touch the top of the chocolate-cream pudding so as not to allow skin to form on the pudding.
+Make sure to allow the plastic wrap to touch the top of the chocolate cream pudding so as not to allow the skin to form on the pudding.
 Allow the pudding to cool.
 Once the pudding has cooled enough place it into the refrigerator for three hours.
 Remove from the fridge and scoop into small canning jars for individual servings.
 Top with coconut vanilla cream.
 Or sprinkle with toasted coconut.

 Gluten-Free Chocolate Pudding